Slovenia: World War II and annexation

-The south-central portion of the area that would later become Slovenia was annexed by Fascist Italy and renamed the Province of Ljubljana.
+The south-central portion of the region was annexed by Fascist Italy and renamed the Province of Ljubljana.
 The Slovenian National Liberation Front was organized there in April 1941.
-Led by the Communist Party, it formed the Slovene Partisan units as part of the Yugoslav Partisans led by the Communist leader Josip Broz Tito.
+Led by the Communist Party, it formed the Slovene Partisan units that were part of the Yugoslav Partisans led by Josip Broz Tito.

-After the resistance started in summer 1941, Italian violence against the Slovene civilian population escalated.
-The Italian authorities deported some 25,000 people to concentration camps, which equaled 7.5% of the population of their occupation zone.
-The most infamous ones were Rab and Gonars.
-To counter the Communist-led insurgence, the Italians sponsored local anti-guerrilla units, formed mostly by the local conservative Catholic Slovene population that resented the revolutionary violence of the partisans.
-After the Italian armistice of September 1943, the Germans took over both the Province of Ljubljana and the Slovenian Littoral, incorporating them into what was known as the Operation Zone of Adriatic Coastal Region.
-They united the Slovene anti-Communist counter-insurgence into the Slovene Home Guard and appointed a puppet regime in the Province of Ljubljana.
-The anti-Nazi resistance however expanded, creating its own administrative structures as the basis for Slovene statehood within a new, federal and socialist Yugoslavia.
+After the resistance started in summer 1941, Italian violence against the civilian population escalated.
+The Italian authorities deported some 25,000 people to concentration camps, numbering 7.5% of the population of their zone.
+The most infamous camps were Rab and Gonars.
+To counter the Communist-led insurgence, the Italians sponsored local anti-guerrilla units, formed mostly by the local conservative Catholic Slovene population that resented the revolutionary partisans' violence.
+After the Italian armistice of September 1943, the Nazis took over the province of Ljubljana and the Slovenian Littoral, incorporating them into the Operation Zone of Adriatic Coastal Region.
+They united the Slovene anti-Communist counter-insurgence into the Slovene Home Guard and appointed a puppet regime in the province of Ljubljana.
+The anti-Nazi resistance however expanded, creating its own administrative structures as the basis for Slovene statehood within a federal and socialist Yugoslavia.

 In 1945, Yugoslavia was liberated by the partisan resistance and soon became a socialist federation known as the People's Federal Republic of Yugoslavia.

 Approximately 8% of the Slovene population died during World War II.
 The small Jewish community, mostly in the Prekmurje region, was destroyed in 1944 in the holocaust of Hungarian Jews.
-The German-speaking minority, amounting to 2.5% of the Slovenian population prior to the war, was either expelled or killed in the aftermath of the war.
-Hundreds of Istrian Italians and Slovenes that were members of fascist and collaborationist forces, alongside civilians presumed to oppose communism, were killed in the foibe massacres, and more than 25,000 fled or were expelled from Slovenian Istria.
+The German-speaking minority, amounting to 2.5% of the Slovenian population prior to the war, was either expelled or killed in the war's aftermath.
+Hundreds of Istrian Italians and Slovenes who were members of fascist and collaborationist forces, alongside civilians presumed to oppose communism, were killed in the foibe massacres, and more than 25,000 fled or were expelled from Slovenian Istria.
 Around 130,000 persons, mostly political and military opponents, were executed in May and June 1945.